bdunderscore/modular-avatar/docs~/docs/reference/blendshape-sync.md

 ## When shouldn't I use it?

-Blendshape Sync always copies the same value from one renderer's blendshape to another.
-If the scale or animation curves need to be different, then it will not work properly.

 Blendshape Sync cannot be chained - that is, you can copy from A to B and A to C, but you can't copy from A to B and B to C.

 At runtime, Blendshape Sync only supports syncing blendshapes that are controlled by animators.
 Blendshapes controlled by VRChat's builtin eyelook or viseme systems cannot be synced accurately.